-Teriyaki sauce is extremely versatile and is made with four simple ingredients, but those simple ingredients add a big punch of flavor to your dishes.
+Although it’s made with just four simple ingredients, you’ll be amazed at how it adds a big punch of flavor to your dishes.

 While both are used to flavor meat, the process of using marinades and sauces is different.

-- Marinades are meant to be slowly absorbed by the meat to infuse flavor throughout.
+These are meant to be slowly absorbed by meat, to infuse flavor throughout.
+Marinades are also useful for tenderizing tough cuts of meat.

 You can also pour a sauce like this one over food before serving.
-Or, use it as a dip for an extra dose of flavor.
+Or, use it as a dipping sauce for Asian appetizers for an extra dose of flavor.

-Follow the steps below to learn how to make teriyaki sauce from scratch – it takes less than 10 minutes!
+Follow the steps below to make the marinade from scratch – it takes less than 10 minutes!
+Or, scroll down to the recipe card and watch the video to see the process step by step!

 - Soy sauce – use tamari to make this gluten-free